ujjavala/project-flow-shield/README.md

 **Q: Where are the email verification links?**
 📧 Check backend logs: `docker-compose logs backend | grep "verification"`

-**Q: How do I see Temporal workflows in action?**
+**Q: How do I see AI + Temporal workflows in action?**
-🔍 Open http://localhost:8081 and register a user - watch workflows execute!
+🔍 Open http://localhost:8081 and register a user - watch AI-enhanced workflows execute with fraud detection!

 **Q: Can I develop without Docker?**
 ⚙️ Yes!
 See [Development Mode](#development-mode) section below.

+**Q: AI features not working?**
+🤖 Check: `pip install -r requirements-ai.txt` and ensure Python 3.8+.
+AI gracefully falls back to rule-based systems.

+**Q: How do I see AI insights in responses?**
+📊 Look for `fraud_score`, `ai_insights`, and `confidence` fields in API responses.
+Enable debug logs for detailed AI analysis.

+**Q: GenAI features require API keys?**
+🔑 Optional: Set `OPENAI_API_KEY` or `ANTHROPIC_API_KEY` for advanced AI explanations.
+System works without them using local ML models.

 ### 🔧 Quick Fixes